Home » Course » Breakfast

 When it is done, the tops of the sliced ham and potato casserole will brown slightly, and the egg bake should be springy in texture.

-You can insert a toothpick to test for doneness.
+You can insert a toothpick to test for doneness – no need to check the internal temperature.
 Toothpick should come out clean if it is fully cooked.

 Step 4: Serve!

 And that’s it!
-The fruits of our labor!
+The fruit of our labor!

 Give your hashbrown egg bake a few minutes to cool and solidify, then slice the egg casserole using a knife, and use a spatula to serve.